Name: Billie Eilish

 If it’s an unusual conundrum for a 17-year-old, it’s just one part of a bigger puzzle called fame which Eilish is rapidly having to put together.
 From producing homemade music in her bedroom with her brother, Eilish has risen to become one of the most influential new artists in the world today.
 She has been praised by everyone from Thom Yorke of Radiohead to Dave Grohl of Foo Fighters, who has compared her ascent to Nirvana’s dominance in the 1990s.

 Eilish has been profiled by the New Yorker, the New York Times and the Wall Street Journal.
-Her latest single Bad Guy reached No 1 in the US charts last week, finally knocking Lil Nas X’s Old Town Road (Remix) from the top spot after a record-breaking 19 weeks, and has already been No 1 in more than a dozen countries.
+Her single Bad Guy reached No 1 in the US charts, finally knocking Lil Nas X’s Old Town Road (Remix) from the top spot after a record-breaking 19 weeks, and has already been No 1 in more than a dozen countries.

 Two months ago, she had 25 million Instagram followers; today she has 35 million.
 Her debut album has been streamed more than two billion times.

 If her movement from musical unknown to all-conquering pop juggernaut is a remarkable feat, it’s all the more so because Eilish is still just 17 years old and creating songs that tend towards skinny, elegant goth-pop, sometimes appearing to take their influence as much from Trent Reznor as Ariana Grande.
 “I’m the bad guy,” Eilish sings on her latest single - as blood drips down her face in the video.
 With her ice-blue saucer eyes, kaleidoscopic hair colourings and baggy clothes aesthetic, Eilish is the visual antithesis of the uber-slick pop stars who have gone before.
 When she appeared on the cover of Rolling Stone magazine, the editors called it as they saw it: “Billie Eilish and the Triumph of the Weird” ran the caption.